Some posts contain compensated links. Please read this disclaimer for more info.

 As the capital of the Transylvania region, Cluj-Napoca is the ideal place to learn about its heritage.
 There is no better place in the city to do so than the Ethnographic Museum of Transylvania.

 The Ethnographic Museum of Transylvania consists of two exhibitions: the indoor museum located in the historical center of Cluj and the outdoor open-air museum located 10-minutes away from the center.
+Both are among the greatest Cluj tourist attractions and come highly recommended.

 The indoor exhibition is located in Palais de la Redoute.
 Visitors will find a huge collection of items that were used throughout the history of Romanian rural life.
 The collection includes clothes, tools, photos, and a wide selection of scholarly journals and magazines.